 Okta

-This tutorial show you how to integrate Okta as the identity management provider for your FormKiQ installation.
+This tutorial shows how to integrate Okta as the identity management provider for your FormKiQ installation.

 You will need these specific configuration values: